vsee/SNU_NPB/direct_build/README.md

 For test purposes, the ```build_all.sh``` script can be used to build all NAS benchmarks using the ```build.sh``` script.
 It builds a baseline using only the vanillla clang compiler and an auto2 version using a modified compiler for object file generation and a vanilla compiler for final linking.

-The vanilla and modified compilers can be specified in the env.config.
+The vanilla and modified compilers must be specified in the env.config.

 Extension libraries do not need to be loaded but can be configured using the EXTENSIONS variable in ```build_all.sh```.